Kigali: Cityscape

 The remainder of Kigali's suburbs lie to the east of the CBD, with an urban sprawl spanning the many hills and ridges.
 Kiyovu is the closest, on the eastern slopes of Nyarugenge Hill.
 The higher part of Kiyovu, to the south of main road KN3, has been home to wealthy foreign residents and Rwandans since colonial times, with large houses and high-end restaurants.
 The residence of the Rwandan president is located in this area.
 The lower part of Kiyovu, north of the main road, consisted until 2008 of informal settlements that had formed after independence, when strict residence rules were relaxed.
 The houses in lower Kiyovu were expropriated by the government in 2008 with residents compensated or relocated to other areas, including to a purpose-built estate in the Batsinda neighbourhood.

 The government has plans to create a new business district in lower Kiyovu to complement the existing CBD, although as of late 2017 there had been only a handful of buildings erected there.
 Other eastern suburbs include Kacyiru, home to most government departments and the office of the president; Gisozi, where the Kigali Genocide Memorial is located; Nyarutarama, an affluent suburb housing the city's only golf course; Kimihurura; Remera and Kanombe, 10 km from the CBD on the eastern edge of the city, where Kigali International Airport is located.
 Kigali has been ranked the "cleanest city in Africa" in recent years.

 Climate

-Like the rest of Rwanda, Kigali has a temperate tropical highland climate, with temperatures that are cooler than typical for equatorial countries because of its high elevation.
-Under the Köppen climate classification, Kigali is in the tropical savanna climate (Aw) zone, straddling the subtropical highland climate.
+Under the Köppen climate classification, Kigali is in the tropical savanna climate (Aw) zone, with temperatures that are cooler than typical for equatorial countries because of its high elevation.

 The city has an average daily temperature range between 15 and 27 °C, with little variation through the year.
 There are two rainy seasons annually, from February to June and from September to December.
 These are separated by two dry seasons: the major one from June to September, during which there is often no rain at all, and a shorter and less severe one from December to February.
 The wettest month is April, with an average rainfall of 154 mm, while the driest month is July.
 Global warming has caused a change in the pattern of the rainy seasons.
 According to a report by the Strategic Foresight Group, change in climate has reduced the number of rainy days experienced during a year, but has also caused an increase in frequency of torrential rains.
 Strategic Foresight also characterise Rwanda as a rapidly warming country, with an increase in average temperature of between 0.7 °C to 0.9 °C over the 50 years to 2013.